Applying To My Office For A Nomination

 - You must be unmarried, not pregnant, and without legal obligation to support children or other dependents.

 - You must reside within the legal boundaries of the Seventh Congressional District of New Jersey if you are applying for a nomination from Congressman Lance.

 Can I apply for a nomination from more than one source?

 Yes.
 Because the nomination and appointment process is very competitive you should seek all the nominations for which you are eligible.
-Every candidate is eligible for the four congressional nominations – one from the Vice-President Joe Biden, one from U.S. Senator Robert Menendez, one from U.S. Senator Cory Booker and one from Congressman Lance.
+Every candidate is eligible for the four congressional nominations – one from the Vice-President Mike Pence, one from U.S. Senator Robert Menendez, one from U.S. Senator Cory Booker and one from Congressman Lance.